Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The higher cost reflects TB-500's complex synthesis process and lower production volumes compared to simpler peptides.
 Bulk purchasing can reduce per-dose costs by 15-20%, though this requires significant upfront investment and proper storage capabilities.

 Some practitioners recommend loading doses of 10mg daily for the first week, which can increase initial monthly costs to $500-$600.
-However, many patients transition to maintenance dosing of 2mg twice weekly after the loading phase, reducing ongoing expenses.
+But many patients transition to maintenance dosing of 2mg twice weekly after the loading phase, reducing ongoing expenses.

 Pentosan polysulfate pricing varies dramatically based on source and intended use.
 Veterinary formulations cost $160-$280 monthly but require compounding for human use, adding $40-$60 in pharmacy fees.